jeremyw189/cordova-plugin-app-launcher/README.md

 Passes an error message as a string.

 ## 4. Changelog
+0.4.1: Android: Add the ability to call internal activity with intent embeded in aar file.

 0.4.0: Android: Added ability to launch with intent.
 Thanks to [@mmey3k] for the code.

 0.2.0: Android: Added ability to launch activity with extras and receive data back from launched app when it is finished.